batuhansacofficial/TaskTracker/README.md

 If you encounter issues with the `tasks.json` file, delete it, and the application will create a new one.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for any changes.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/batuhansacofficial/TaskTracker?tab=MIT-1-ov-file) file for details.